takeshishimada/BZObjectStore/README.md

 @property (nonatomic,assign) NSString *name;
 @end
 ```
-If primitve type, override attributeIsXXXX methods in OSModelInterface instead of these options.
+If primitve type, override attributeIsXXXX methods in your model instead of these options.
+These methods are defined in OSModelInterface protocol.

-## Model Interface
+## OSModelInterface
-OSModelInterface provides additional functions.
+This interface provides additional functions.
 Import BZObjectStoreModelInterface.h file, implement OSModelInterface protocol in your model
 and override methods you need.